The Tramp

-The Tramp, as portrayed by Chaplin, is a childlike, bumbling but generally good-hearted character who is most famously portrayed as a vagrant who endeavours to behave with the manners and dignity of a gentleman despite his actual social status.
-However, while he is ready to take what paying work is available, he also uses his cunning to get what he needs to survive and escape the authority figures who will not tolerate his antics.
+The Tramp, as portrayed by Chaplin is a childlike and bumbling but generally good-hearted character who is most famously portrayed as a mischievous vagrant.
+He endeavours to behave with the manners and dignity of a gentleman despite his actual social status.
+However, while the Tramp is ready to take what paying work is available, he also uses his cunning self to get what he needs to survive and escape the authority figures who will not tolerate his antics.

 Chaplin's films did not always portray the Tramp as a vagrant, however.
 The character ("The little fellow", as Chaplin called him) was rarely referred to by any names on-screen, although he was sometimes identified as "Charlie" and rarely, as in the original silent version of The Gold Rush, "The little funny tramp".

 History

 The character of the Tramp was originally created by accident while Chaplin was working at Mack Sennett's Keystone Studios, when dressing up for the 1914 short film Mabel's Strange Predicament starring Mabel Normand and Chaplin.
 In a 1933 interview, Chaplin explained how he came up with the look of the Tramp:

 That was actually the first film featuring the Tramp but a different film, shot later but with the same character, happened to be released two days earlier.
 The Tramp debuted to the public in the Keystone comedy Kid Auto Races at Venice (released on 7 February 1914; Mabel's Strange Predicament, shot earlier, was released on 9 February 1914).
 Chaplin, with his Little Tramp character, quickly became the most popular star in Keystone director Mack Sennett's company of players.
 Chaplin continued to play the Tramp through dozens of short films and, later, feature-length productions.
 (In only a handful of other productions did he play characters other than the Tramp.)

 The Tramp was closely identified with the silent era, and was considered an international character.
 The 1931 sound production City Lights featured no dialogue.
 Chaplin officially retired the character in the film Modern Times (1936), which ended with the Tramp walking down a highway toward the horizon.
 The film was only a partial talkie and is often called the last silent film.
 The Tramp remains silent until near the end of the film when, for the first time, his voice is finally heard, albeit only as part of a French/Italian-derived gibberish song.